Clark Datchler: Recent work

 In 2020, Datchler and Nocito released a new single called "Spirit of Love" and announced that a new album known as Wide Awake would be coming out in August of that year.
 They then released the subsequent singles "New Day Ahead" and "Greater Good" after the release of the album.

 In 2022, the retrospective Journey Songs 1 boxset was released, containing remastered versions of the albums Raindance and Fishing for Souls as well as rare tracks and demos.

 Datchler released the charity single "Shattered Dreams of Ukraine" on digital platforms in November 2022 in support of Poland Welcomes.
 It climbed to number 6 on the UK's Heritage Chart on 8 January 2023.

 Personal life

 Datchler married Dutch television presenter Simone Walraven in 1990.
 They have one daughter.
 Datchler and Walraven ran their own music production company for the next twenty years.
 They decided to split up in 2009.

-Datchler lived in Amsterdam, the Netherlands from 1989 until 1999.
-In 2000 he moved to the United States.